-Investigate the usage of our CUPE Ontario pension (OMERS) funds by Gold Corp.
-Mining Corporation in Latin America;
+Investigate the usage of our CUPE Ontario pensions (OMERS) funds by Gold Corp Mining corporation in Latin America;

-Provide resources for an educational campaign on the negative impacts of mining in countries such as Mexico, Guatemala, Honduras and Colombia to fully understand how mining affects those communities, in particular the indigenous communities;
+Provide resources for educational campaign on the negative impacts of mining in countries such as Mexico, Guatemala, Honduras, and Colombia to fully understand how mining affects those communities, in particular the indigenous communities;

-Investigate mining extraction and promote a divestment campaign with the OMERS members and the local municipalities in order to stop mining transnational corporations from using our funds to displace indigenous communities in the Americas.
+Investigate mining extraction and promote a divestment campaign with the OMERS member and the local municipalities in order to stop the mining transnational corporations from using our funds to displace indigenous communities in the Americas.

-- These actions will help full understanding of the investment schemes promoted by the mining corporations and the Canadian government; - It will help to promote solidarity with our sister organizations in the Americas and strengthen our international solidarity links; - It will contribute to stopping environmental contamination and water contamination, and promote ethical investments and corporate social responsibility mechanisms, which have to be enforced by independent bodies.
+• These actions will help to fully understanding the investment schemes promoted by the mining corporations and the Canadian government;

+- It will help to promote solidarity with our sister organizations in the Americas and strengthen our international solidarity links; - It will contribute to stop the environmental contamination, water contaminations and promote ethical investments and corporate social responsibility mechanism, which have to be in forced by independent bodies.